skasim/elevator/README.md

 * The write to output file appends to the last entry, so if generating a new file, delete the older version or update the output filename.
 * The two input files are provided in the `input` directory.
 They are `elevator_input_data.txt` and `student_input_data.txt`.
 * The output files are in the `output` directory.
 They are `elevator_input_data_out.txt` and `student_input_data_out.txt`.
+* Java version 1.8 and IDE is IntelliJ